- Nuts & Bolts

 - Maya was created for PCs

 - A number of Maya plug-ins will only work on a PC.
-In particular, the Parent Master plugin, which is very useful for attaching and un-attaching objects in Maya, does not work on the Mac.
+In particular, the Parent Master plugin, which is very useful for attaching and un-attaching objects in Maya, is a little harder to install on the Mac.

 - Audio playback in Maya can be troublesome on a Mac